kralicekgamer/PyCodeUpdater/README.md

 # PyCodeUpdater
 ## Info
-- This is a sript which updates your code to the latest version
+- This is a script that can update the code to the latest version
-- The latest version is taken from the web
-- Work with python and github
+- Work with github

+## File legend
+- `config.ini` - configuration file
+- `updater.py` - main file
+- `example.py` - example script

 ## Install
-- Download lasted version of updater
+### Instalation on GitHub
-- Create file on github, which will be called "version"
+- Create file on github, which will be called `version`
-- Type in this file your lasted version (1.0.0)
+- Type in this file your lasted version (`1.0` or `v1.0`)
-- Create relese with tag `v1.0.0` or yours.
-ON START MUST BE `v`
+- Create relese with tag `1.0` or `v1.0` on your github

-- `config.ini` is file to configurate your script
+### Instalation in you program
+- Download lasted relese or download `updater.py` and `config.ini`
-- Instruction is in this file
+- Add this to you program
-- `updater.py` is main file, call this file with
 ```
-import updater
+# import updater

-updater.cmd()
+from updater import Start

+# call class Start
+Start()
 ```
-- This is run updater whitch install newest version of your code
-- Next unpack it and run it `update.py`
-- File `update.py` and `config.ini` it can be modified

-- Help: `kralicekgamer@gmail.com` or my instagram @def_kralicekgamer